How to Manage API Sharing Permissions and Link Expiration

 Time-limited links reduce the risk of unauthorized access to historical data.
 When a system generates a file link that lives forever, that link becomes a permanent vulnerability.
 If an authorized user accidentally pastes the URL into a public forum or forwards it to the wrong email address, the data remains exposed.
 Programmatic expiration solves this problem at the architectural level.

-Implementing link expiration sets a defined lifespan for every shared asset.
-A link might be valid for a few hours, a few days, or just a single download.
-Once the expiration condition is met, the system automatically revokes access.
-Anyone attempting to view the file sees a clear error message.
+Implementing link expiration sets a defined lifespan for every shared portal.
+A portal might be valid for a few hours or a few days.
+Once the expires timestamp is reached, the portal is no longer valid.
 This simple mechanism reduces the attack surface of your application without requiring manual audits of shared links.

 Creating Expiring Links via API: A Step-by-Step Guide

-3. Execute the API Request Send a POST request to the sharing endpoint using your secure access token.
+3. Execute the API Request Send a POST request to create the portal share using your API key.

 Granular Access Controls and Workspace Policies